the-BOST/keyloger_simple/README.md

 **Keylogger Simple**

 ### Description :
 This is a simple keylogger script written in Python.
 It logs keystrokes and clipboard contents into a text file named `txt.txt`.
-The script runs in the background and starts automatically on system boot.
+The script runs in the background if you start the : start.vbs

 ### Features :